-In determining the Default Levy the IMO proposes amending clause 9.24.5 to refer to the Trading Month "to which the payment default relates in non-STEM defaults or the most recent month available with metered schedules for STEM" and not the "preceding" Trading Month.
-This will ensure that the IMO will be able to make use of all available data for STEM and non-STEM defaults.
+In determining the Default Levy the IMO proposes amending clause 9.24.5 to refer to the Trading Month "to which the payment default relates" and not the "preceding" Trading Month.
+This will ensure that the IMO will be able to make use of all available data.
 The IMO considers that these proposed amendments will also ensure consistency with the Market Rules relating to the determination and definition of a Metered Schedule, as presented above.